 P221, L48 insert new text:

 For pre-EHT modulated fields, Kr is the set of subcarriers indices in the allocated 20 MHz channels.
-For EHT modulated fields in a non-EHT-DUP nonpunctured non-OFDMA EHT PPDU, Kr is the set of subcarriers indices from -NSR to NSR as defined in Table 36-10 (Subcarrier allocation related constants for the EHT-modulated fields in a full bandwidth non-OFDMA EHT PPDU) excluding DC subcarriers.
-For EHT modulated fields in a non-punctured non-OFDMA EHT MU PPDU sent in EHT-DUP mode, Kr is the set of subcarriers indices for the tones in the r-th RU, where r∈0,1.
+For EHT modulated fields in a non-punctured non-OFDMA EHT PPDU that is not in EHT-DUP mode, Kr is the set of subcarriers indices from -NSR to NSR as defined in Table 36-10 (Subcarrier allocation related constants for the EHT-modulated fields in a full bandwidth non-OFDMA EHT PPDU) excluding DC subcarriers.
+For EHT modulated fields in a non-punctured non-OFDMA EHT MU PPDU transmitted in EHT-DUP mode, Kr is the set of subcarriers indices for the tones in the r-th RU, where r∈0,1.
 For EHT modulated fields in a punctured non-OFDMA EHT PPDU and an OFDMA EHT PPDU, Kr is the set of subcarriers indices for the tones in the r-th RU or MRU.

 36.3.12.8 Constellation mapping